Here you learn ...

 4.2 Two years of work or three years of residence

-4.3 Explicit admission to the labour market
+4.3 Explicit labor market admission

-5. Section 9 BeschV in practice
+5. § 9 BeschV in practice

-6. FAQ on Section 9 Employment Ordinance
+6. FAQ on Section 9 BeschV

 1. Work in Germany without restrictions

 For many foreigners, it is very interesting to finally no longer need a work permit in Germany and no longer have to apply for a change of employer.
 Applying for a work permit in Germany is a very complex process.
 In many cases, the processing of corresponding applications for a work permit or for changing jobs takes a very long time (see also our VISAGUARD article on processing times ).
-You can avoid this with the unlimited work permit in accordance with Section 9 of the Employment Ordinance.
+You can save yourself this with the unlimited work permit in accordance with Section 9 of the Employment Ordinance.

 2. Permission for any employment

-If the requirements of Section 9 of the Employment Ordinance are met, you can pursue any kind of employment as a foreigner.
-The additional order "Any lawful employment permitted" will then be entered in your residence permit.
+If the requirements of Section 9 of the Employment Ordinance are met, you can pursue any type of employment as a foreigner.
+The additional provision "Any lawful employment permitted" will then be entered in your residence permit.
 It then no longer matters whether the employment is qualified or unskilled and whether your training is suitable for the desired profession.
 This type of work permit is actually only available in exceptional cases, for example for citizens of the "Best Friends States" (Section 26 Paragraph 1 of the Employment Ordinance) and for holders of an EU Blue Card.

-A major advantage of the removal of work restrictions is not only that any activity is permitted, but also that permission to change employers no longer needs to be obtained .
+A major advantage of the removal of work restrictions is not only that any activity is permitted, but also that permission to change employers is no longer required .
 This permission is otherwise always required if the residence permit is for employment purposes (see Section 4a of the Residence Act).
 In practice, this leads to many problems, as the immigration authorities often do not make decisions in time.
 This then means that the job cannot be started (or can only be started late), which in turn can lead to a loss of salary or, in the worst case, even to dismissal.

 3. Residence permit through unlimited work permit